openstack/neutron/doc/source/policies/blueprints.rst

   the work planned.
 Blueprints for which resources cannot be identified will have to be deferred.

-* In either case (a spec being required or not), once discussion has happened the bug will get an assignee, priority and milestone.
+* In either case (a spec being required or not), once the discussion has happened and there is positive consensus on the RFE, the report is 'approved', and its tag will move from 'rfe' to 'rfe-approved'.
-* At this point, the RFE is 'approved', and its tag will move from 'rfe' to 'rfe-approved'.
-From now on, the bug becomes just a regular bug report and it will follow the usual 'In Progress', 'Fix Committed', 'Fix Released' transition when code gets posted/merged/released, respectively.
+* At this point, the RFE needs resources, and if none are identified for some time the report will be marked incomplete.
+* As for setting the milestone (both for RFE bugs or blueprints), the current milestone is always chosen, assuming that work will start as soon as the feature is approved.
+Work that fails to complete by the defined milestone will roll over automatically until it gets completed or abandoned.
 * If the code fails to merge, the bug report may be marked as incomplete, unassigned and untargeted, and it will be garbage collected by the Launchpad Janitor if no-one takes over in time.
 Renewed interest in the